Updated:

 Step 6: Dividing fractions

 This is the step that looks scary to almost every 6th grader.
 Many parents also get nervous here.
 Stay patient.
-Kids need time to understand why dividing fractions flips the second fraction.
+Kids need time to understand why the division of fractions flips the second fraction.

 Your child may find this confusing at first.
 Keep patience.
 A US math tutor breaks this down slowly with real-world examples like sharing food or splitting ingredients while cooking.